Democrats Slam Trumps Israel-Palestine Plan, Calling It unacceptable - UrduPoint

 Mark Pocan, the co-chair of the Congressional Progressive Caucus, said the plan was a "massive step backwards".

-This "plan" greenlights the permanent annexation of illegal Israeli settlements in the West Bank & takes no steps towards securing peace in the region.
+This "plan" greenlights the permanent annexation of illegal Israeli settlements in the West Bank and takes no steps towards securing peace in the region.

 Pramila Jaypal, a Congresswoman of Indian origin and the other co-chair of the progressive caucus, rejected labelling the proposal as a "peace plan".